byte-crunchers/ss-utopia-account/README.md

 - Get all accounts summary
 - Delete an account
 - suspend an account
-- view credit limit by credit number
+- view credit limit by credit card number
-- increase credit limit by credit number
+- increase credit limit by credit card number
 - Apply for a card
 - Get cards by user ID